-CLICKERS: You will be expected to bring to each class your radio-frequency audience-response peripheral, the ResponseCard or "clicker."
+- 6. CLICKERS: You will be expected to bring to each class your radio-frequency audience-response peripheral, the ResponseCard or "clicker."
 The clicker will be used for taking attendance and for in-class participation.
+Have it out and ready at the beginning of class. - 6-1.
 You must register your clicker using an online software interface called Blackboard.
 It is only by registering your clicker that you can be counted as attending class and participating via your clicker.
 To register your clicker, follow these steps: (1) Logon to Blackboard.
 (2) Follow the link to course (LAW 110 Torts I).
 (3) Click on "Course Tools," which is in the tool box on the left-hand side of the page.
-(4) Click on "TurningPoint Registration Tool," which should be the eleventh icon on the page.
+(4) Click on "TurningPoint Registration Tool."
 (5) Input your response device ID, found on the clicker.
-(6) Press "submit."

-Technical support questions regarding the clickers, including registration of them, should be directed to the school's information-technology staff.

-Please be take special note: Only the student registered to a clicker may use that clicker.
+(6) Press "submit." - 6-2.
+Technical support questions regarding the clickers, including registration of them, should be directed to information-technology staff. - 6-3.
+Please take special note: Only the student registered to a clicker may use that clicker.
 Bringing a clicker to class belonging to an absent student and using it for that student would constitute academic dishonesty.
 As such, it is punishable by the School of Law and University administrations, and reportable to state bar committees making moral-character determinations of fitness to practice law.